wsydney76/craft-contentoverview/README.md

             - query (ElementQuery, define your own query)
             - heading (?string, heading of the section, defaults to section name)
             - limit (?int, number of entries to show)
+            - titleObjectTemplate (?string, an object template that will be rendered for the title in a layout.
+Defaults to, well, `{title})
             - info (?string|array, object template to render in addition to the title)
             - popupInfo (?string, object template to render in an information popup)
             - infoTemplate (?array|string, path to a twig template inside the projects templates folder.
 Will be called with